jayakumarravi1991/react-practice-project-2025/README.md

 Sling's approach to content rendering makes it highly flexible and efficient for developing dynamic and scalable web applications in AEM.

+3. What is CRXDE Lite?
+  - CRXDE Lite is a development environment for AEM Projects.
+  - It's embedded in AEM and enables you to perform standard development tasks in the browser.
+  - Recommendation:
+    - Use AEM Developer Tools when you are working with Eclipse plugins.
+    - Use AEM HTL Brackets Extension during project development.
+  - CRXDE Lite folder purposes:
+    - Apps: This folder is used for storing all the component, scripts and templates definitions of related to your site.
+    - config: This folder contains all configuration for your site.
+This folder is used to store editable templates and policies for your site.
+    - content: This folder contains all the content created for your site by authors and editors.
+    - etc: This folder contains all the resources related tools and utilities and it also contains client libraries and page designs.
+    - home: This folder contains information about users and groups.
+    - libs: This folder contains all the libraries and definitions that belongs to AEM core.
+It includes OOTB components, templates and any other AEM features.
+    - tmp: This folder serves as a temporary working area
+    - var: This folder contains files that changed and updated by the system such as audit logs, statistics and even handling.
+  - We can create project folder inside Apps and then we can create components and templates folder inside project folder.
+Content folder contains two folder content and structures.
+4. AEM Templates
+- An template is used to create the page in AEM.
+Templates defines the base structure of the AEM page, initial content and components that can be used on the pages within the selected scope.
+Example tempaltes base page, content page, home page.
+- when we create new page on the AEM page, the list of available template depends on the location of the new page and restriction specified in each template.
+- Availability of templates can be controlled by using properties like allowedPath, allowedParents, allowedChildren, or allowedTemplates.
+- Two types of templates are there:
+  - Static templates: This template is created and defined and configured by developers.
+This template created and stored inside /apps/.. folder. uses design mode to persist the design properties.
+If we make any changes to the template structure will not reflect on created pages.
+  - Edititable templates: This template can be created and edited by authors.
+This template created and stored inside /config/.. folder. uses content policies to persist the design properties.
+If we make any changes to the template structure will reflect on pages created with editable template.